 Answer: Blockchain can be trustworthy thanks to such a large amount of reasons.

 Its compatibility with different business applications thanks to its open-source nature.

 Blockchain security.
 Because it was meant for online transactions, the developers have paid special attention to maintaining the pace once it involves its security.
 It extremely doesn’t matter what style of business one owns, Blockchain will simply be thought of.

-9. What exactly does one comprehend the security of a block?_text]Answer:
+9. What exactly does one comprehend the security of a block?

 10. What type of records is kept in a Blockchain?
-Is there any restriction on same?_text]Answer:
+Is there any restriction on the same?